 To translate these priorities into goals, we have analysed and prioritised KPIs considering our internal priorities, reporting, and stakeholder requirements.
-We have used these to define our ESG roadmap for 2023-2025, a new and formalised strategy approved by the Board ESG Committee.
-We see policies, regulation and training as key operational enablers, together with active leadership, sharing of best practices, and internal and external communication.
+We have used these to define our leadership, sharing of best practices, and internal and external communication.
 These are all aspects that will be tracked in the coming years through monitoring and governance.